bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   |oneof-arrow| points to the entity type required for creation of this entity.

-  |req-arrow| points to one of the entity types needed to create the entity it points to.

 Processing module instance type (regular or batch) works with the following entities types:

 .. figure:: _static/InstCorrelation-Process.png